-We achieve this through providing specialist therapy at our Glasgow-based Therapy Centre, supporting both the individual and their family in a relaxed, non-clinical and fun environment.
+We achieve this through providing specialist therapy at our Glasgow-based therapy centre, supporting both the individual and their family/carers in a relaxed, non-clinical and fun environment.
 The Bobath approach enhances an individual's mobility, communication and independent living skills and thus their everyday quality of life.

 We offer a specialist knowledge base to analyse the individual's skills and suggest ways of enhancing their abilities.
 Everyone involved in the care and development of each person is invited to therapy sessions - including parents and siblings, grandparents, friends, local therapists, teachers and nursery assistants - ensuring the aims for each individual are co-ordinated and realistic to their own environments.